Three-dimensional flat bands and possible interlayer triplet pairing superconductivity in the alternating twisted NbSe$_2$ moir\'e bulk: Results and discussions

 To study the three-dimensional electronic structure of twisted NbSe$_2$ bulk, we calculated the band structures on different $k_x-k_y$ planes across the Brillouin zone ($k_z$= 0, $\pi$/3, $\pi$/2).
 As shown in Fig. 3, the energy bands near Fermi level are all $k_z$-dependent in the alternating twisted NbSe$_2$ moir\'e bulk.

 In the unrelaxed structure of alternating twisted NbSe$_2$ moir\'e bulk with $\theta=13.17^{\circ}$, $9.43^{\circ}$, $7.32^{\circ}$ and $6.01^{\circ}$, there exist hole pockets located at $\Gamma$ point.
 However, in the relaxed structure, hole pockets are only maintained in the twisted NbSe$_2$ moir\'e bulk with $\theta=13.17^{\circ}$ and $9.43^{\circ}$ twist angles.
 This difference arises because energy bands become more dispersionless in the relaxed structure with smaller twist angle.
 Especially, large bandgaps at $\Gamma$-point disappear in the relaxed structure, and more electronic states occur near the Fermi level in the alternating twisted NbSe$_2$ moir\'e bulk with twist angle $\theta \leq 7.34^{\circ}$.
 These results reveal that structural spontaneous relaxations in the alternating twisted NbSe$_2$ moir\'e bulk play an important role in their electronic structures.
+The expansion of MM stacking regions and the contraction of MX/XM domains into domain walls confine the more localized electronic states in real space, which further suppresses kinetic energy and flattens the electronic structure.

 We note that lattice relaxation in the twisted bilayer graphene leads to gap opening at ±4 filling and particle-hole asymmetry\cite{TBG_gap_Guinea2019,TBG_gap_Miao2023,TBG_gap_Uchida2014,TBG_gap_Xie2023}.
-However, atomic relaxation fails to form similarly isolated flat bands in the twisted NbSe$_2$ bulk, which may be attributed to strong intralayer hopping and large intrinsic bandwidth of NbSe$_2$ compared to interlayer interaction.
+However, it is observed that there is a dense set of mini-bands near the Fermi level, which stems from the conducting bands within the primitive unit-cell of the NbSe$_2$ monolayer.
+The atomic relaxation fails to form similarly isolated flat bands in the twisted NbSe$_2$ bulk, which may be attributed to strong intralayer hopping and large intrinsic bandwidth of NbSe$_2$ compared to interlayer interaction.

-In the NbSe$_2$ monolayer, the energy bands in the $\Gamma$ valley originate from $d_z^2$ orbitals, but in the K valley, energy bands are mainly contributed by $d_{xy}+d_{x^2-y^2}$ orbitals\cite{NbSe2_orbit_Wickramaratne2020}.
+In the NbSe$_2$ monolayer, the energy bands in the $\Gamma$ valley originate from $d_{z^2}$ orbitals, but in the K valley, energy bands are mainly contributed by $d_{xy}+d_{x^2-y^2}$ orbitals\cite{NbSe2_orbit_Wickramaratne2020}.
 Orbital projection analysis for the $21.79^{\circ}$ twisted bulk (Fig. S4) confirms that the flat bands proximate to the Fermi energy exhibit K-valley character, dominated by the $d_{xy}+d_{x^2-y^2}$ orbitals.

 It is noted that there are two different configurations in the twisted transition-metal dichalcogenides (TMD), which centers on the MM region and MX region\cite{stack_MX_Enaldiev2020}.
 In the MX-stacking twisted TMD, one layer is obtained by rotating by $180^{\circ}$ around the hollow compared to MM-stacking twisted TMD.
 Previous work\cite{stack_MX_Enaldiev2020} showed that the electronic structures behave very different in these twisted structure.
 Thus, we also calculated the electronic structure of $13.17^{\circ}$ and $6.01^{\circ}$ with AP centered twisted structure as shown in Fig. 4.
 Although the overall band shapes differ significantly between the MX- and MM-centered twisting structures, the bandwidths of the bands near the Fermi energy remain similar: 93.3 meV (MX) vs. 102.3 meV (MM) for $13.17^{\circ}$, and 12.6 meV (MX) vs. 11.1 meV (MM) for $6.01^{\circ}$.
 These results indicate that the bandwidths of the bands near the Fermi energy is mainly insensitive to the twisting center.